Doina Melinte

 Doina Ofelia Melinte ([ˈdojna meˈlinte]; née Beșliu on 27 December 1956) is a retired Romanian middle-distance runner.
-She competed at four Olympics (1980–92), and won a gold medal in the 800 metres and a silver medal in the 1500 metres in 1984.
-She won the world indoor title in 1987 and 1989 and the European indoor title in 1985, 1988 and 1990 in the 1500 m.
+She competed at four Olympics (1980–92), and won a gold medal in the 800 metres and a silver medal in the 1,500 metres in 1984.
+She won the world indoor title in 1987 and 1989 and the European indoor title in 1985, 1988 and 1990 in the 1,500 m.
 Her world indoor mile record of 4:17.41 in 1990, stood for 26 years.

 Career

 Melinte competed as Doina Beșliu at the 1980 Moscow Olympics and reached the semi-finals of the 800 metres.
-In 1982, now competing as Doina Melinte, she was the fastest woman in the world at 800 metres but only finished sixth in the final of that years European Championships in Athens.
-She also finished sixth in both the 800 m and 1500 m at the 1983 World Championships in Helsinki.
+In 1982, now competing as Doina Melinte, she was the fastest woman in the world at 800 metres but only finished sixth in the final of that year's European Championships in Athens.
+She also finished sixth in both the 800 m and 1,500 m at the 1983 World Championships in Helsinki.

-At the 1984 Los Angeles Olympics, she won a gold medal in the 800 metres ahead of Kim Gallagher of the US and countrywoman Fiţa Lovin, and a silver medal in the 1500 metres behind Gabriella Dorio of Italy and ahead of another Romanian, Maricica Puică.
-She won a 1500 m bronze medal at the 1986 European Championships, behind the Soviet pair of Ravilya Agletdinova and Tatyana Samolenko.
-In March 1987, she won the 1500 m at the World Indoor Championships in Indianapolis, ahead of Samolenko.
+At the 1984 Los Angeles Olympics, she won a gold medal in the 800 metres ahead of Kim Gallagher of the US and countrywoman Fiţa Lovin, and a silver medal in the 1,500 metres behind Gabriella Dorio of Italy and ahead of fellow Romanian, Maricica Puică.
+She won a 1,500 m bronze medal at the 1986 European Championships, behind the Soviet pair of Ravilya Agletdinova and Tatyana Samolenko.
+In March 1987, she won the 1,500 m at the World Indoor Championships in Indianapolis, ahead of Samolenko.
 In September of that year, she won a bronze medal at the World Championships in Rome.
-She originally finished fourth but was promoted one position after the disqualification of original bronze medal winner Sandra Gasser.
+She originally finished fourth but was promoted one position after the disqualification of the original bronze medal winner Sandra Gasser.

 At her third Olympic Games in Seoul 1988, she finished a disappointing ninth in the 1500 m final won by her team-mate Paula Ivan.
 In 1989, she defended her 1500 m World Indoor title in Budapest, winning in a championship record of 4:04.79.
 In February 1990, she broke the world indoor mile record with 4:17.14 in East Rutherford.
 The record stood for 26 years until Genzebe Dibaba ran 4:13.31 in 2016.
 A month later, she won her third European Indoor title over 1500 m in Glasgow.
 A medal favourite for the 1990 European Championships in Split, she could only finish sixth in the 1500 m final.
 In 1991, she was fourth in the 1500 m finals at both the World Indoor Championships in Seville and the World Championships in Tokyo.

 Melinte concluded her international career at the 1992 Barcelona Olympics, where she dropped out of the 1500 m final.